noNu1L/unAirplay/README.md

 ## FAQ

-- **Software Compatibility**: Currently compatible with DLNA playback from NetEase Cloud Music, QQ Music, Kugou Music, Kuwo Music, and Migu Music.
-If media information shows as "None" on the Web page, it means the corresponding music software did not include that metadata when streaming.
 - **About Audio Quality**: Some Android music apps may have lower original stream quality when pushing from non-playback screens (i.e., non-direct URL push mode).
 In this case, enabling spectral enhancement in DSP can improve the listening experience to some extent.
 - **Current Song Finishes but Next Song Doesn't Play**: If this happens when using in-app DLNA casting on Android, try disabling "Ignore Battery Optimization" or removing the app from the "High Power Consumption Whitelist" in your phone's battery settings.
 - **About DSP Modes**: Performance: FIR <= FFT < IIR.
 Quality: FIR >= FFT > IIR.
 IIR mode is recommended for low-performance devices due to its minimal resource usage.